-“Yes, there was a crease in the driver’s rear quarter panel.
-It may have been a recent parking lot souvenir.”
+“Yes, there was a crease in the driver’s rear quarter panel that may have been a parking lot souvenir.”

 Rejene leaned forward.
 “It also may have been a bump designed to spin her off the highway.
 Sounds like a PIT maneuver.”
-A Pursuit Intervention Technique, the maneuver is taught at law enforcement academies the world over to end dangerous high speed pursuits.
-Cade had been taught the technique years ago and had the opportunity to use it successfully.
-Here’s how it works: The police vehicle pulls alongside the fleeing suspect, the officer’s front tires roughly lined up with the target’s rear tires.
-The officer bumps the suspect, forcing the pursued vehicle to abruptly turn sideways in the direction of travel, causing the driver to lose control—resulting in either a spin out or coming to a quick stop.
-When done correctly, very little damage will be done to the vehicle and the officer and suspect will have no injuries.
+The Pursuit Intervention Technique was a maneuver taught at law enforcement academies all over the world to end dangerous high-speed pursuits.
+Cade had learned the technique years ago and had the opportunity to use it successfully.
+One well-placed bump and the suspect lost control with little damage to either vehicle, and no injuries.

 “That’s what we thought as well.
+It could have been a textbook case of the maneuver.
 The entire thing gets stranger though.”

 Capt.
 Rejene’s forehead wrinkled.
 “You have my attention.”

 Cade stood up, handing her his iPhone.
 “Here’s a picture of the deceased, Holly Janek.
-Several weeks back we had another late night one car fatality out near Bayport.
+Several weeks back, another late-night one-car fatality happened out near Bayport.
 Check this out.”
-He pulls a photo from the file on the attorney, handing Capt.
-Rejene her picture.
+He pulled a photo from the file on the deceased attorney.
 “This was the victim, Attorney Jennifer Allard.
 See any resemblance?”

 Eyes shifting between both images, Capt.
 Rejene asked, “What was the conclusion on the Bayport fatality?
 Any damage to the vehicle?”

 “A lot actually.
 The victim’s BMW rolled after leaving the highway.
-It was thought she swerved to avoid a deer or possibly another vehicle that crossed the centerline.
-Like that.
-But we never knew for certain.”
+It was Rob Zink’s case.
+He thought maybe she swerved to avoid a deer or possibly another vehicle crossing the centerline.
+Something like that.”
 Cade leaned back in the uncomfortable chair.
 “Sometimes you never know for certain.
-There’s no traffic cams on these rural highways.”
+There are no traffic cams on these rural highways.”

 Standing up, Capt.
-Rejene moved around to the front of the desk.
-Clutching her notebook, she leaned against her desk.
+Rejene moved around to the front and leaned against her desk.
 “I agree this is highly suspect as far as coincidences go.
-You’ll need to look into both victims, see if there’s a common bond, Something beyond physical appearance.
-Go check on the lawyer’s vehicle, see if there’s any indication that a PIT maneuver had been used there as well.
+You’ll need to look into both victims, see if there’s a common bond, something beyond physical appearance.
+Go check on the lawyer’s vehicle, see if there’s any indication a PIT maneuver was used there as well.
 Work with Zink, we need to know what we’re up against here.
-Maybe these are just coincidences, but it doesn’t feel like it.”
+Maybe these are just coincidences, but I agree it doesn’t feel like it.”

-Cade was half out the door, when she stopped him.
-“Dawkins.
+Cade was halfway out the door when she stopped him.
+“Dawkins, one more thing.
 I’m a bit of a control freak, but a nice control freak.
 Keep me in the loop, and I’ll give you plenty of rope.
 If there really is a nutjob out there killing blondes on our highways, we need to stop it.
-Yesterday.
-Until we know something though, something for sure, this stays quiet.”
+Until we know something for sure, this stays quiet.”

 “Exactly.
-We’ll be required to pass this off to the BCA if this becomes a full blown murder investigation.
-I want to keep the investigation here with the patrol.”
+If this becomes a full-blown murder investigation, we’ll be required to pass this off to the BCA.
+I would prefer to keep the investigation here with the patrol.”

-Having worked for the Bureau of Criminal Apprehension—Minnesota’s version of a state police force—Cade felt no small amount of professional rivalry where the BCA was concerned.
-And as a former BCA investigator himself, he had the same skills their investigators had.
-Cade was more than happy to hang onto the investigation as long as possible.
+As a former BCA investigator himself, Cade felt no small amount of professional rivalry where the BCA was concerned and was more than happy to hang onto the investigation as long as possible.
 He smiled at his new boss.
 “I can see we’re going to get along just fine.”

-The east metro division had two fulltime investigators on their payroll.
-Although Cade had been with the Patrol for just a year, he was considered the senior investigator.
-The other, Rob Zink, was a recent transplant from St. Paul.
+Cade was one of two full-time investigators on the east metro division payroll.
+Although he’d been with the Patrol for just a year, he was considered the senior investigator.
+Rob Zink, the other investigator, was a recent transplant from St. Paul.
 He’d worked as a patrol officer for years in the capital city’s west side.
-Switching between law enforcement agencies wasn’t uncommon, sometimes you simply needed a change of scenery to keep your career alive—as well as your sanity.
+Switching between law enforcement agencies wasn’t uncommon.
+Sometimes you simply needed a change of scenery to keep your career—as well as your sanity—alive.

-Cade found Zink at their shared investigator desk.
-It was a unique arrangement, both investigators had opposite sides of the same desk much as they had opposite shifts.
-There was overlap on three of the days each week, which gave the two a chance to et to know each other.
-Each investigator had their own cases, but would assist the other as needed.
-Clearly not overloaded by his caseload, Zink had his feet up and was playing with an iPad.
+Cade found Rob at their shared desk.
+It was a unique arrangement, both investigators sitting on opposite sides of the same desk much as they had opposite shifts.
+They overlapped on three of the days each week, which gave the two investigators a chance to get to know each other.
+Each had their own cases but assisted the other as needed.
+Clearly not overloaded by his caseload, Rob had his feet up and was playing with an iPad.

 “Angry Birds?”
-Cade asked as he sat across from Zink.
+Cade asked as he glanced at Rob’s screen.